Thorax: An Immovable Cage or a Mobile Spring?

 There are two joints where the ribs meet the thoracic vertebrae – the costotransverse and the costovertebral – and this creates even more “interesting” movement for the t-spine.

-1) Rib Grab: The Rib Grab is a great breath assisted t-spine opening drill using deep diaphragmatic breathing to improve mobility.
-Done with care and attention to the set-up it can lock out the lumbar and provide a great left to right appraisal of t-spine rotation.
+1) Rib Grab: The Rib Grab is a great breath assisted thorax opening drill using deep diaphragmatic breathing to improve mobility.
+It is performed in a spine supported positions that creates minimal stability demands and lets the individual focus on the natural rotation and syncing the breath.
+Done with care and attention to the set-up it can lock out the lumbar and provide a great left to right appraisal of thorax rotation.

-2) Brettzel: The Brettzel incorporates a challenge to the anterior chain of the opposite sidehip.
-(Right rotation with the left hip anterior chain) So you can see if your t-spine mobility is being influenced by a tight anterior chain/hip.
-This is also a drill relying on good diaphragmatic breathing and we want to see the same t-spine mobility here as in the Rib Grab.
+2) Brettzel: The Brettzel incorporates a challenge to the anterior chain of the opposite side hip.
+(Shoulders rotate right with the left hip anterior chain challenged hip extension and knee flexion) So you can see if your thorax mobility is being influenced by a tight anterior chain/hip.
+This is also a drill relying on good diaphragmatic breathing and we want to see the same thorax mobility here as in the Rib Grab.

-3) Lumbar Lock T-spine Rotation: The Lumbar Lock T-spine Rotation transitions into an active mobility drill.
-Making sure the active mobility matches the breath assisted mobility has been one of my biggest progressions in working on the t-spine.
+3) Lumbar Lock T-spine Rotation: The Lumbar Lock T-spine Rotation transitions into an active mobility drill by bringing you up into a spine suspended position that engages more stability demands.
+Making sure the active mobility matches the previous breath assisted mobility is a good progressive way to use the corrective strategies in working on the thorax.

 Important note: you should not feel any of these in the lumbar spine (lower back).